IceTheCoder/Passwordsy/README.md

 ### Prerequisites
 - Git from git-scm.com
 - Python from python.org (make sure to tick 'Add Python to PATH')
-- The following modules: PIL, Clipboard, Pynput.
+- The following modules: PIL, Clipboard, Pynput, CustomTkinter.
 They are found in the requirements.txt file.

 ### Installation
 - Open Git Bash